ianharris/tensorflow-deep-mnist-cpp-port/README.md

 # Overview

 This repo contains a port of the [TensorFlow Deep MNIST tutorial](https://github.com/tensorflow/tensorflow/blob/r1.9/tensorflow/examples/tutorials/mnist/mnist_deep.py).
 The tutorial code uses TensorFlow's Python API.
-It is the aim of this repo to port that to the C++ API so that I can compare runtimes. **Note: The code is not yet complete**.
+It is the aim of this repo to port that to the C++ API so that I can compare runtimes. **Note: The code is not yet complete - an optimizer is partially built, I need to correctly feed the Tensors to it.
+A dropout layer also needs to be implemented**.

 # Current Status